SULFATE- & PARABEN-FREE HAIR CARE

 5. Protect your hair from heat

-Itchy scalp: How to treat at home
+Itchy Scalp: How to Treat It at Home

 Step 1: Wash your hair with a mild shampoo